Crop Image Online

 hero.png (3000×2000) → hero-cropped-1920x1080.pngFrequently asked questions

-Does the output format match the input?+
+Does the cropped output keep the same format as the original?+

-Can I crop a transparent area?+
+Can I crop an image with a transparent background?+

 What's the maximum image size I can crop?+